 March 5 & 6, 2018 Best Western Plus University Inn Address: 1516 Pullman Rd, Moscow, ID 83843 Phone: (208) 882-0550Hotel's Website NEW THIS YEAR: When you register a student, additional information will be requested including the student State ID number.
 Providing this information allows us to access federal funding, through Idaho Division of Vocational Rehabilitation (IDVR), which enables us to pay for the conference.
 There will be a place to write this information onto the Request for Pre-Employment Transition Services form which you can then either mail or fax to us.
-This data is not needed for students who are already working with IDVR.
 Please email Dan Dyer with any questions.
 Attendee Information Tools for Life is for transitioning youth with disabilities and all who support them.
 Attendees include educators, special educators, therapists, counselors, service providers, job developers, other rehabilitation specialists, and especially high school students with disabilities and their families.
 The theme of the 2018 Tools for Life Fair is The Road to Success through Self-Advocacy!
 Throughout the two-day event, there will be keynote speakers and presentations around employment, assistive technology, post-secondary education, and self-advocacy/self-direction.
 An Exhibit Hall will be open both days, from 9 am to 4 pm to allow agencies and vendors the opportunity to promote their organizations, share resources, and showcase their products.
 Planning will help make the most of your Fair experience.
 View the 2018 Tools Fair Booklet for information about Keynote and Guest Speakers and details about the event.
-Read Preparing Students for Tools for Life GuidePDF , and look at the Conference at a Glance (coming soon) and Tools Fair Program (coming soon) to plan what sessions you and your students would like to attend.
+Read Preparing Students for Tools for Life Guide PDF , and look at the Conference at a Glance PDF , and Tools Fair Program (coming soon) to plan what sessions you and your students would like to attend.
 The conference will feature a combination of keynote speakers and breakout sessions geared towards transitioning youth.
 Participants are invited to attend the breakout sessions of their choice.
 Breakout sessions will be organized around five tracks: Employment Assistive Technology Post Secondary Education Independent Living Self-Advocacy/Self-Direction Monday Night Social - All youth attending the Fair are invited to attend a pizza party and dance on Monday beginning at 5:15 pm.
 The evening will include pizza, live music, dancing, and more!
 Breakfast and lunch will be provided both days.
 Hotel rooms for students and transportation are available.
 Please Note: If conference registrations exceed capacity, attendance preference will be given to students from northern Idaho.
-How to Register Register Students WHO ARE currently receiving services from the Idaho Division of Vocational Rehabilitation HERE.
-The fee is $10 per student and hotel rooms/transportation can be provided upon request.
-Register Students WHO ARE NOT currently receiving services from the Idaho Division of Vocational Rehabilitation HERE.
+We are tentatively planning to provide transportation from: 1.
+The Kellogg area to Moscow, and; 2.
+The Grangeville area to Moscow; picking up people along both routes.
+How to Register Register Students here.
 The fee is $10 per student and hotel rooms/transportation can be provided upon request.
 Register Educators/Adults here.
 Educators are free to attend but must register online.
 Adult/parent fee is $50 before Jan.
 15 and $75 after (iPul may be able to pay this fee for parents).
 Register for a Vendor/exhibitor table here.
 Again this year!
 Payments accepted online.
 Look for the link after your registration form is submitted or visit the University of Idaho Marketplace to pay Registration Fee(s).
 Educators: All adults supporting students at the Fair must be registered.
 Please consider the needs of your students with regard to the number of supporting adults.
 A maximum of 10 students to 1 adult will be required.
 Please contact us if you have any questions about the event, are unable to register online, are unable to pay the registration fee, or to check if travel assistance is available from your area.
 You can contact the Idaho AT Project at 1-800-432-8324 for assistance.